Terriermen for hunt supported by Jacob Rees-Mogg caught ‘blocking badger setts’

 In Devon, an elderly person was knocked over when hunt dogs reportedly ran through gardens.

-The Wildlife Guardian organisation reported that the hundreds of horses at an animal-assisted therapy centre in Hampshire were terrified when a pack of hounds ran into their field, before running in front of cars on a road, leaving a driver shaken up.
+The Wildlife Guardian organisation reported that hundreds of horses at an animal-assisted therapy centre in Hampshire were terrified when a pack of hounds ran into their field before running in front of cars on a road, leaving a driver shaken up.

 Saboteurs in Nottinghamshire and East Sussex said their vehicles had been attacked.
-In one case, it was claimed masked men kicked and beat an RAF veteran sitting in a stationary vehicle, leaving him needing hospital treatment.
+In one case, it was claimed that masked men had kicked and beaten an RAF veteran sitting in a stationary vehicle, causing him to need hospital treatment.

 Footage showed attackers hurling a tyre at the windscreen to smash it.